 The result is a tonearm that delivers exceptional dynamic range and tonal realism throughout its bandwidth.

 A unique device for azimuth setting

-Just like a musical instrument that needs to be perfectly in tune before it is played, a tonearm should have a number of adjustments readily available to maximize its tuning.
+Just like a musical -- or a laboratory -- instrument that needs to be perfectly in tune before it is played, a tonearm should have a number of adjustments readily available to maximize its tuning.
 Beside the finely graduated adjustment capabilities for the Vertical Tracking Angle/Stylus Rake Angle and Vertical Tracking Force, the Talea™ offers a unique mechanism for azimuth setting.
-Thanks to new, patent-pending technology, the Talea™ is the first tonearm to offer the ability to adjust the azimuth on the fly.
+The Talea™ is the first tonearm to offer the ability to adjust the azimuth on the fly (our Kairos™ is now the second one).
 Never before has it been possible to fine-adjust this essential parameter while listening to music.
 Anyone who has spent time getting the most out of a high-end tonearm knows how critical it is to find the proper setting for the azimuth... and also knows how painstakingly complicated it is with most modern tonearms.
 With the Talea™, all you need to do is turn a small knob on the side of the azimuth tower; and it can be done while playing a record.

 More on azimuth in the Support page.

 The result of over 2000 hours of research and development, the 1st and 2nd generation Taleas™ were conceived, designed and realized by Joël-François Durand, mostly in the machine shop of the University of Washington Mechanical Engineering department, with resources and help from several departments of the University of Washington (Seattle, USA) including Mechanical Engineering, Materials Science and Engineering, the School of Music, the School of Art, the Business School and the School of Law, as well as the UW Center for Commercialization.

 The audiophile magazine from Taiwan, Audio Art has published online the introduction to an in-depth review of the Talea.
 You can find the first three parts here: